What is ecotourism?

 Ecotourism opportunities may include:

-- commercial tourism operators that access Queensland’s protected area estate through Commercial Activity Permits and Commercial Activity Agreements, and
+- commercial tourism operators that access Queensland’s protected area estate through Commercial Activity Permits and Commercial Activity Agreements

-- the design, construction, ongoing operation and maintenance of low-impact eco-accommodation and other appropriate infrastructure within the protected area estate.
+- the design, construction, ongoing operation and maintenance of low-impact eco-accommodation and other appropriate infrastructure within and adjacent to the protected area estate

 These Queensland Government initiatives will be fundamental to making Queensland the number one ecotourism destination in Australia, delivering world-class ecotourism attractions and experiences in Queensland’s national parks.